Dance Equipment List

 The most important dance equipment that you will absolutely need to have is dance apparel.
 A female dancer needs a dance leotard, dance tights, and possibly dance tutus or skirts.
 These are worn every time a dancer practices and possibly on stage during a performance or competition.
 Male dancers can wear dance leotards as well or they can opt for dance shorts and a shirt.
 All dancers will need shoes, whether they are tap, pointe, or ballet slippers.

-Dance is a very unique sport from most others, especially when it comes to equipment.
 Unlike many other sports where equipment is needed for protection or to actually play the sport, dance really only requires simple apparel to be worn.
 You don’t need a ball, bat, helmet, or any other complex components to perform dance.
-In terms of equipment, you just need the correct outfit and some rhythm!
+In terms of equipment, you just need the correct outfit.